caseydavenport/cube-tools/drafts/2023-12-02/REPORT.md

 ## Draft report 12/02/2023

 This was an 8-player online draft done using Draftmancer.
+Drafted decks included:

+- BG Titania / lands / graveyard midrange
+- RB aggro
+- UR spells-matter
+- WUB flicker / control
+- WRG power matters / anthem midrange
+- RG +1/+1 counters + ramp midrange
+- WR aggro
+- WG good stuff

 ### Cards that played well

+These are mostly from my own deck or decks that I played against or have first-hand experience with from this draft:

 >>> <<[[!Moon-Circuit Hacker]][[!Fungal Infection]][[!Call of the Herd]][[!Phoenix Chick]]>> <<<

-These are mostly from my own deck or decks that I played against or have first-hand experience with from this draft:

 - [[Fungal Infection]] - was great in the aggro deck.
 Consistently removed blockers and generated a body.
 - [[Phoenix Chick]] - was even recurred from the graveyard, really enjoyed seeing this one succeed.